-This rule is not to be construed to permit post-petition payments or transfers which may be avoided under other provisions of the Code.
+This rule is not to be construed to permit post-petition payments or transfers which may be avoided under

 This rule is amended to include within subdivision (a) a payment or transfer of property by the debtor to an attorney after the filing of an involuntary petition but before the order for relief.
 Any party in interest should be able to make a motion for a determination of whether such payment or transfer is excessive because the funds or property transferred may be property of the estate.